Yeh Zindagi Hai: Production

-Broadcast
+According to director Syed Atif Hussain, the channel heads push for glamorous content frustrated him, leading to come up with the concept of Yeh Zindagi Hai, a show with relatable characters and minimal glamour.
+Atif however departured after 32 episodes.

+Release

 Yeh Zindagi Hai aired Sundays at 9:00 P.M on Geo TV.
 Sony Entertainment Television Asia broadcast the show Sundays at 8.00 P.M., starting in November 2009.

 Reception

 The series became popular due to the on-screen chemistry of the real-life couple Saud and Javeria Saud.
 Initially, the series was praised for its unique plot and ensemble cast, but over the years the series ultimately received criticism due to its unrealistic and melodramatic plot.
 When asked about the show's long-term popularity in an interview with The Nation, actress Javeria Saud commented, It is not that its popularity lessened with time.
 In this era in which we run after ratings and where dramas are turned down if they do not bring the required rating, Yeh Zindagi Hai continued to run for six and a half years in prime time.
 This is proof of its consistent popularity.